-The current coronavirus pandemic is a difficult and anxious time for the public and land managers and we can all play a part in the important action needed to keep ourselves and other people healthy and safe.
+We all have a continuing part to play during the current coronavirus pandemic.
 A statement by Scottish Ministers sets out what exercising rights of access responsibly means during the COVID-19 emergency and this remains essential during the phased exit from lockdown.

 Rights of responsible access to most land in Scotland, including paths, continue to apply.
 It is important to emphasise that, as always, these rights depend on responsible behaviour, both by the public and land managers.
-This is particularly important at this time when many people are using new and unfamiliar local areas for outdoor exercise.
-This is also an important time of year for farmers and other land managers, in particular, because many fields will contain young livestock or crops.
 It is therefore essential to comply with the Scottish Outdoor Access Code.

 Advice to the public

 When visiting the outdoors during the coronavirus outbreak, you must follow this guidance:

-- plan ahead – remember that facilities like cafes, toilets and car parks may still be closed.
-As part of a phased opening, some of our nature reserve car parks can be accessed by locals.
-Follow the latest updates on your reserve Facebook page.
+- plan ahead – remember that some facilities like cafes, toilets and car parks may still be closed.
 Be prepared to go somewhere else if your destination is too crowded;

 - maintain physical distancing – stay at least 2m away from other people – including people who are working in the outdoors – and try to avoid popular paths or places at busy times.
 Be prepared to slow down or stop if needed to help maintain the necessary distance from others, particularly if you are in a group.
 If you meet other people on a narrow path, pass quickly but courteously and try to leave as much space as possible;

 - avoid touching surfaces like gates as much as possible – try to plan a route that does not require you to open gates.
 Wash your hands or gloves as soon as you get home.